grempe/tss-rb/README.md

 Shares formatted this way can easily be shared via most any communication channel.

-The `human` data format is simply the same RTSS binary data, URL Safe Base64 encoded, and prefixed with a String thet contains tilde `~` separated elements.
+The `HUMAN` data format is simply the same RTSS binary data, URL Safe Base64 encoded, and prefixed with a String thet contains tilde `~` separated elements.
 The `~` is used as it is compatible with the URL Safe data and the allowed characters in the rest of the human format string.